aehasan/CS125QuizPrepSpring21/week10/quizPrep.md

 # Practice Problems
 <br></br>

 1. Let us modify the existing linked class below.
-Write a function that takes in the head of another linked list.
-Go through the other list and sum only the values at even indeces of your list and the other list.
+Write a function called ``evenSum`` that takes in the head of another linked list.
+Go through both lists and sum only the values at even indeces of your list and the other list.
 You will need to copy the following code into your playground:
 ```java
 public class SimpleLinkedList {
   private class Item {